jerryhua/testbed/sys.net.ipv4.tcp_timewait_2msl/README.md

 Noted:
 It was not test when tcp_tw_recycle is set simultaneously.

-It work on kernel version 2.6.32-431 at present.
-It was not test on other version yet.
+It works well on kernel version 2.6.32-431 and not test on other kernel versions yet.

 Useage: